Registering a Truck Weighing Over 3,000 Kg

 It may belong to an individual or a business.

-This vehicle class also includes military vehicles weighing more than 3,000 kg, provided:
+This vehicle category also includes military-type vehicles weighing more than 3,000 kg, provided:

-• they are equipped to be compliant for road use
+- they have the equipment required to be compliant for road use

-• they are equipped with tires and not with tracks
+- they are equipped with tires and not tracks

 The vehicle cannot be registered…